tyru/share-cmdline-history.vim/README.md

 # What's this?

-This plugin shares command-line history between multiple Vims like bash's 'histappend' option.
+This plugin shares command-line history between multiple Vims like bash's 'histappend' option.<br/>
 It executes `:rviminfo` before entering command-line, and executes `:wviminfo` after executing an Ex command.